This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 The first quarterly ITR is crucial because it’s where you’ll indicate your preferred income tax rate (graduated rates or 8% flat rate).
 If you opt for the graduated rates, you’ll also have to choose between two methods of deduction (itemized deduction or optional standard deduction).

-Once you’ve made a choice, it can no longer be changed within the taxable year, except for when your gross sales/receipts exceed Php 3 million (which will automatically change to the graduated rates if you initially chose the 8% flat rate).
+Once you’ve made a choice, it can no longer be changed within the taxable year, except when your gross sales/receipts exceed Php 3 million (which will automatically adjust to the graduated rates if you initially chose the 8% flat rate).

 Your chosen tax rate (and deduction method, if you avail of graduated rates) is what you’ll also indicate in your annual ITR.